Darius-FBA/Bachelor-Thesis/README.md

 ## Project Structure

-Each routine is organized in its own directory:
+Each routine is organized in its own directory.
-BLAS/
-├── AXPY/
-├── DOT/
-├── SCAL/
-├── GER/
-├── TRSV/

 Each subdirectory contains:
 - `pe_program.csl`: the kernel implementation
 - `layout.csl`: spatial mapping to PEs